 Once you click “Azure Storage” the “Windows Azure Storage Settings” window opens where you need to enter your credentials.

-You have to prepare your Azure Storage Account and see it in “Microsoft Azure Dashboard page“.
+You have to prepare your Azure Storage Account and see it on the “Microsoft Azure Dashboard page”.

-If you click on your Storage account name, you will see the picture like this: If you click on your Storage account name (like mybackup2017 for example), you will see a picture like this:
+If you click on your Storage account name, you will see a picture like this:

 Click “Access keys” and find the primary access key there:

 Select or create a new container if necessary:

 So, these are the data to fill into the SQLBackupAndFTP window of Windows Azure Storage Settings.

 To check the connection click “Test”, then press the “Save & Close” button to apply all settings.

 Turn on “Schedule backups” to create a backup schedule.
 Click on the gear button to find additional settings